kensanata/just-halberds/Knives.md

 ## Gaining talents

-With every year that passes, you get to gain new skills.
-Pick an appropriate table to roll on during the winter phase and gain the skill or increase the skill if you already have it.
+With every year that passes, you get to gain new talents.
+Pick an appropriate table to roll on during the winter phase and gain the talent or increase the talent if you already have it.
+{ #gaining-talents }

 When you learn "Fighting", choose a weapon instead: knife, spear, halberd, épée, bow, lance.
-Note that you do not start with the Knife skill even though you own a knife.
+Note that you do not start with the Knife talent even though you own a knife.

 If you’ve spent the summer doing warrior things, pick one of the following tables to roll on.